 Have questions about Wagemark?
 We’ve supplied answers to our top questions below.
-Plus you can send your questions to firstname.lastname@example.org
+You can also send questions to email@example.com.

 Who is Wagemark?